Best CPUs for RTX 5080 in 2025 – our top picks tested

 This Arrow Lake flagship processor has 24 cores and 24 threads.
 The 24 cores are split between 8 Performance cores and 16 Efficient cores.
 This hybrid architecture was introduced to deliver performance and efficiency.
 The P-cores handle heavy workloads and go dormant when the task is complete.
 The E-cores take over and handle the less intense and everyday workflows.

 It also has a 125W base TDP and a 250W maximum turbo power, which is 3W less than that of the 14900K, so there isn't a huge difference.
 However, due to the 3nm CPU processes, it doesn't get very hot or experience thermal throttles.
-The maximum temperature it reached was 84°C, that too during Furmark 2, which pushes the CPU to its utmost limit.
+The maximum temperature it reached was 84°C, which is during Furmark 2, which pushes the CPU to its utmost limit.

 There is currently only one option for the best gaming experience: Ryzen 7 9800X3D.
 While the Ryzen 9 9950X3D has been announced, and AMD claims that it is the best processor for gaming, we'll know that for sure when we review it.
 For now, the 9800X3D is the king.
 Also, this processor should be easily able to keep up with the RTX 5080, as even the RTX 5090 paired with it wasn’t enough to cause a CPU bottleneck.